bdon/cobble/README.md

 Cobble serves raster tiles through an embedded HTTP server; with a given set of vector tiles:

     cbbl serve dataset.mbtiles

+There is a very basic Mapnik style in the `debug` directory.
+You can download packages of vector tiles based on fresh OpenStreetMap data at [Protomaps Map Bundles](http://protomaps.com/bundles).
+Make sure to choose the "mbtiles" output format.

 ## Key features